-The right Weight Watchers tricks can help you turbo-charge your weight loss — and keep the pounds off in the long run.
-As you likely know, Weight Watchers has been a rock for millions of women who want solid advice and steady results.
+The best Weight Watchers tricks can help you turbocharge your weight loss — and keep the pounds off in the long run.
+As you likely know, Weight Watchers has been the go-to for millions of women who want solid advice and steady results.
 But some people do struggle with the points-based program, finding it a challenge to stay on track or to maintain their early successes.

-Yet after asking around, we discovered that for every struggling Weight Watcher, there’s another who truly excels in the plan, which allows her to eat significantly more food when she makes healthier choices.
-"Members now have to 'work the system' to see exciting numbers on the scale — and many of them are doing just that," reveals Academy of Nutrition and Dietetics spokesperson Marjorie Nolan, R.D.
-Adds LiveStrong.com diet expert Mike Roussell, Ph.D.: “The things these women do can help every single dieter out there — whether she uses Weight Watchers or not — double, even triple her pounds lost!"
+After asking around, we discovered that for every struggling Weight Watcher, there’s another who truly excels in the plan, allowing her to eat significantly more food when she makes healthier choices.
+"Members now have to 'work the system' to see exciting numbers on the scale — and many of them are doing just that," reveals Academy of Nutrition and Dietetics spokesperson Marjorie Nolan, RD.
+Adds LiveStrong.com diet expert Mike Roussell, PhD: "The things these women do can help every single dieter out there — whether she uses Weight Watchers or not — double, even triple her pounds lost!"

 Best Way to Lose Weight on Weight Watchers

-To pinpoint the secrets of turbocharged Weight-Watchers-style fat melting, we assembled a panel of members who’ve whisked off an average of 70 pounds apiece.
-Use their tips with the special Weight-Watchers-inspired eating plan, or with whatever healthy diet you already use.
-Promises Roussell: “You won’t be disappointed."
+To pinpoint the secrets of Weight Watchers-style fat-melting, we assembled a panel of members who have whisked off an average of 70 pounds apiece.
+Use their tips with the special Weight Watchers-inspired eating plan, or with whatever healthy diet you already use.
+Roussell promises, "You won’t be disappointed."

 1. Frontload calories for weight loss.

-Ask 100-pounds-slimmer Jill Grunenwald how she got wow Weight Watchers results, and the 30-year-old Cleveland librarian says: “I always, always eat a big breakfast.
+Ask 100-pounds-slimmer Jill Grunenwald how she got her Weight Watchers results, and the 30-year-old Cleveland librarian says, “I always, always eat a big breakfast.
 It literally keeps me on track all day.”
 Science backs her up.
-One study even found that a big breakfast shifts hormonal balance heavily in favor of skinny jeans — lowering hunger hormones, increasing at least two different hormones linked to faster calorie burning and increasing overall weight loss by about 300 percent.
+One study found that a big breakfast shifts hormonal balance heavily in favor of skinny jeans — lowering hunger hormones, increasing at least two different hormones linked to faster calorie burning, and increasing overall weight loss by about 300 percent.

-“Weight Watchers now allows unlimited fruit and more whole grains — a healthy change.
-However,” cautions Nolan, “even these good carbs raise blood sugar.
-If sugar spikes enough, it triggers hormones that slow fat burning.”
-So when frustrated Weight Watchers hit Internet message boards, fast losers urge them to eat good carbs in combination.
+“Weight Watchers now allows unlimited fruit and more whole grains — a healthy change,” says Nolan.
+“However, even these good carbs raise blood sugar.
+If sugar spikes enough, it triggers hormones that slow fat-burning.”
+When frustrated Weight Watchers hit internet message boards, fast losers urge them to eat good carbs in combination.
 “Protein and good fat counteract the fattening impact of carbs on blood sugar,” says Nolan.
-For 20-pounds-slimmer Jackie Just, that means “I learned to have almonds with my fruit, eggs with my whole grain toast.”
+For 20-pounds-slimmer Jackie Just, that means “I learned to have almonds with my fruit, [and] eggs with my whole-grain toast.”
 The Minneapolis mom, 35, used the combo trick to triple her weight loss.

 3. Make "zero" calories count.

 Weight Watchers doesn’t limit zero-cal drinks, but they’re not all equal.
-“Diet soda makes me crave junk,” reveals Ontario reader Trish Morley, 27, down up to 10 pounds in two weeks.
+“Diet soda makes me crave junk,” says Ontario reader Trish Morley, 27, who was down approximately 10 pounds in just two weeks.
 “By comparison, green tea curbs my urge to eat.”
-Bonus: Studies show that six cups of the brew daily boosts metabolism by 4 percent.
+Bonus: Studies show that six cups of the brew daily boosts metabolism by four percent.

 Back when panel member Jackie Just was scrimping every single day, the scale was not her friend.
-She hit on a much better strategy: Saving extra “points” or calories, say 500 calories or so, for a big weekend indulgence.
-“I go out to eat, I have a delicious meal, drink wine — and I lose faster than with nonstop deprivation.”
+She found a much better strategy: Saving extra “points” or calories — about 500 calories — for a big weekend indulgence.
+“I go out to eat, I have a delicious meal, drink wine, and I lose faster than with nonstop deprivation.”
 The scientific explanation: Keeping calories at a continuous low brings on psychological cravings and slows metabolism.
 By contrast, Cornell University researchers found that a splurge revs metabolism by about 14 percent.

 Weight Watchers Tricks: Eating Plan

 Our nutrition team worked with a panel of super-successful Weight Watchers’ members to create this quick-results plan.
 (The menus average about 27 “points” or 1,500 calories a day.)
 Very-low-calorie extras (herbs, spices, vinegar) are unlimited.
 Water and other zero-cal beverages are also unlimited, but do consider opting for 3-6 cups of green tea daily.
 Add a 500-calorie weekend splurge.
-As always, get a doctor’s okay to try any new plan.
+As always, get a doctor’s OK before trying any new plan.

 Breakfast (choose one daily)

-Option 1: Brown-bag breakfast: 2 hard-boiled eggs, 1 stick string cheese, 100-cal pack nuts, 1 piece fruit
+Option 1: Brown-bag breakfast: 2 hard-boiled eggs, 1 stick of string cheese, 100-cal pack of nuts, 1 piece of fruit

-Option 2: 1 cup nonfat Greek yogurt, 1 cup berries, 3/4 cup whole-grain cereal, 2 Tbs. toasted almonds or walnuts, 2 tsp.
-Honey
+Option 2: 1 cup nonfat Greek yogurt, 1 cup berries, 3/4 cup whole-grain cereal, 2 Tbsp. toasted almonds or walnuts, 2 tsp. honey

 Lunch (choose one daily)

-Option 1: 1 cup low-sodium broth simmered with unlimited vegetables, lemon juice, and seasoning; top with 1 Tbs.
-Parmesan 1/ 2 cup reduced-fat cheese on 1 multigrain sandwich thin; grill using cooking spray
+Option 1: 1 cup low-sodium broth simmered with unlimited vegetables, lemon juice, and seasoning; top with 1 Tbsp.
+Parmesan.
+Plus, 1/ 2 cup reduced-fat cheese on 1 multigrain sandwich thin; grill using cooking spray

-Option 2: 2 oz. cooked chicken or turkey breast, 1 Tbs. hummus, unlimited vegetables (tomato, cucumber, bell pepper, pepperoncini), 1/2 whole-wheat pita and 100-cal pack almonds or walnuts
+Option 2: 2 oz. cooked chicken or turkey breast, 1 Tbsp. hummus, unlimited vegetables (tomato, cucumber, bell pepper, pepperoncini), 1/2 whole-wheat pita, and 100-cal pack of almonds or walnuts

-Option 3: 3 oz. canned tuna or chicken, 2 Tbs. plain fat-free Greek yogurt, chopped apple, celery, onion and seasonings (such as onion powder and garlic powder) to taste, ½ whole-wheat pita or 1 multigrain sandwich thin with 100-cal pack almonds or walnuts
+Option 3: 3 oz. canned tuna or chicken, 2 Tbsp. plain fat-free Greek yogurt, chopped apple, celery, onion, and seasonings (such as onion powder and garlic powder) to taste, 1/2 whole-wheat pita or 1 multigrain sandwich thin with 100-cal pack of almonds or walnuts

 Dinner (choose one daily)

-Option 1: 6 oz. chicken or shrimp stir-fried with unlimited vegetables and 5 chopped cashews in 1 tsp. oil and 1/2 Tbs. low-sodium soy sauce with ginger and garlic to taste with 1/2 cup brown rice and 1 piece fruit, such as an orange
+Option 1: 6 oz. chicken or shrimp stir-fried with unlimited vegetables and 5 chopped cashews in 1 tsp. oil and 1/2 Tbsp. low-sodium soy sauce with ginger and garlic to taste with 1/2 cup brown rice and 1 piece of fruit, such as an orange

-Option 3: 5 oz. extra-lean burger, 1 slice low-fat cheese; enjoy bunless with lettuce, tomato, onion and 1 tsp. ketchup with 1 large baked or grilled sweet potato, 1/2 cup fruit, such as pineapple
+Option 3: 5 oz. extra-lean burger, 1 slice low-fat cheese; enjoy bunless with lettuce, tomato, onion, and 1 tsp. ketchup with 1 large baked or grilled sweet potato and 1/2 cup of fruit, such as pineapple

-Option 2: 1/2 cup plain fat-free cottage cheese or Greek yogurt 1 piece or 1/2 cup fruit
+Option 2: 1/2 cup plain fat-free cottage cheese or Greek yogurt with 1 piece or 1/2 cup of fruit

-Option 3: 1 1/2 cups plain popcorn mixed with 1 Tbs. toasted almonds
+Option 3: 1 1/2 cups of plain popcorn mixed with 1 Tbsp. of toasted almonds

-Option 4: 8 oz. fat-free latte with 1 piece fruit
+Option 4: 8 oz. fat-free latte with 1 piece of fruit

-Weight Watchers keeps their points system top secret, but our nutrition team has created some guidelines to help you achieve similar results:
+Weight Watchers keeps its points system a secret, but our nutrition team has created some guidelines to help you achieve similar results:

 Start with a 1,400-1,500 calorie budget.
-Keep a running tally using info from labels and Internet sites like LiveStrong.com.
+Keep a running tally using info from labels and websites like LiveStrong.com.

 Aim for a healthy mix at meals.
-Allow yourself about 200 calories protein, 100 calories whole grain, and unlimited fruit/vegetables per meal.
+Allow yourself about 200 calories of protein, 100 calories of whole grains, and unlimited fruits and vegetables per meal.

 Add healthy extras.
-Incorporate two 100-calorie servings dairy and 100 calories of healthy fat each day.
+Incorporate two 100-calorie servings of dairy and 100 calories of healthy fats each day.

 Snack if you’re hungry.
 Add one or two 150-calorie snacks as needed.
-If snacking on a food rich in carbs, be sure to balance it with some protein or good fat.
+If you're snacking on a food rich in carbs, be sure to balance it with some protein or a good fat.